 The Philippines has a fast-growing economy, yet it is experiencing homelessness.
 Out of a population of 106 million people, 4.5 million of them are homeless.
 Further, more stand a risk of becoming homeless due to a lack of affordable housing, lost jobs, low income, or lack of stability.
 Domestic violence and loss of home due to a natural disaster also play a role in families with children.

 #8- About 65% of homeless people in the Philippines live in Manila3

 Low income makes things difficult for many families in the Philippines, especially those living in Manila, to pay rent.
 No housing assistance, lack of health care, resources, and domestic violence cause homelessness.

 In the Philippines, women and children are in danger of domestic abuse, exploitation, and trafficking.
 Those women who escape their abusive partners could lose their source of income and have difficulty finding a place to stay.
 Domestic violence often also results in post-traumatic stress disorder, making it even harder to deal with the accommodation search.

 #9- The 2011 census in India counted nearly 450,000 homeless families4

-Instead of a decrease in homelessness, there is an increase in the homeless population in India.
-Many people experiencing homelessness live by roadsides, on pavements, under flyovers and staircases, on railway platforms, and in the open at or near places of worship.
+Instead of a decrease in unsheltered homelessness, there is an increase in the homeless population in India.
+Many people experiencing homelessness live on roadsides, pavements, under flyovers and staircases, on railway platforms, and in the open at or near places of worship.

 #10- The 2011 census in India counted over 17 million homeless individuals4